frappe/erpnext_documentation/user/manual/en/human-resources/hr-settings.md

 For salary slips based on timesheet, you can set the maximum allowed hours against a single timesheet.
 Set this value to Zero to disable this validation.

 ### 2.3 Disable Rounded Total
-You can enable this to disable rounding of total in salary slips.
+You can enable this to disable rounding of total amount in salary slips.

 ### 2.4 Email Salary Slip to Employee
 An email with the salary slip is sent to the respective employee's preferred email address on submission of the salary slip.